MannLabs/alphakraken/README.md

 2. Set up alphaDIA  (see [below](#setup-alphadia)).

 ### General note on how Kraken gets to know the data
-Each worker needs two 'views' on the data: the first one enables direct access to it, by mounting a specific folder to a target on the kraken PC and then mounting the target to a worker container.
-The second one is the location of the data as seen from the cluster, this is required to set the paths for the cluster jobs correctly.
+Each worker needs two 'views' on the data: the first view enables direct access to it, by mounting a specific folder to a target folder on the kraken PC and then mapping this target to a worker container.
+The second view is the location of the data as seen from the cluster, which is required to set the paths for the cluster jobs correctly.

-### Set up network bind mounts
+### Set up pool bind mounts
-We need bind mounts set up to each backup pool folder, to the project pool folder and to a pool folder containing airflow logs.
+The workers need bind mounts set up to the pool filesystems for backup and reading alphaDIA output data.
+All airflow components (webserver, scheduler and workers) need a bind mount to a pool folder to read and write airflow logs.
-Additionally, one bind mount per instrument PC is needed (cf. section below).
+Additionally, workers need one bind mount per instrument PC is needed (cf. section below).

 1. Install the `cifs-utils` package (otherwise you might get errors like `CIFS: VFS: cifs_mount failed w/return code = -13`)